UniExeterRSE/computational-thinking-2024/_episodes/03_algorithms.md

 * pattern recognition
 * abstraction

-We are going to cover each of these in detail.
+We are going to cover each of these in the following sections.